GreyKeenan/dukesup/index.md

 * Discard a card from your hand.
 * Discard a card from your draw pile.
-  Do not look at it.
+  Do not look at it,
+  and do not look through your discard pile.
 * Discard 1 of your-color cards off of the table.
   The remaining cards must be in valid runs/sets.
   [\*](examples.html#discarding-off-the-table)